Skip To Main Content

 Group 3: Individuals & Societies

-IB DP History of the Americas HL1
+IB DP History HL

 This course is a comparative and integrated exploration of the relationship of the United States, Canadian, and Latin American histories.
 Emphasis is placed on a comparative analysis of social, political, and economic issues within the Western Hemisphere with a primary focus on the 19th and 20th centuries.
 The course emphasizes the importance of encouraging students to think historically and to develop historical skills, as well as gain factual knowledge and develop an understanding of multiple interpretations of history.
 It puts a premium on developing the skills of critical thinking.
 Topics include: Independence Movements in the Americas, the Mexican Revolution and Civil Rights and Social Movements in the Americas post 1945.
 Presentation of a formal, independent research project is required and internally assessed.
 This course is one of the two courses leading to the examination in History at the Higher Level.